 Using AR to observe customers interacting with your product is faster, less expensive, and more accurate than even the most detailed focus groups.
 Discussions with customers about an LVP (least viable product) feature set are great, but customers rarely know what they need or want until they try it.

 Pundits often advise customers to wait until version 3.0 to buy a product, because that gives the manufacturer time to get the features and operating parameters right.
-By using AR to get customer input up front, that’s no longer necessary.
+By using AR to get customer input upfront, that’s no longer necessary.
 You watch, and you know.
 The product hits the market with the right feature set.

 Field technicians often carry thick manuals or watch videos to guide them through repair processes.
 With AR, the manual or the repair process can combine with reality to make repairs and upgrades faster.
 That helps ensure the profitability of field service and reduces the cost of warranty repairs.

-Manufacturing relies on printed routing sheets, assembly diagrams and specifications to help production workers complete operations correctly.
+As any toll manufacturer will admit, manufacturing relies on printed routing sheets, assembly diagrams and specifications to help production workers complete operations correctly.
 But paper gets lost or out of date quickly, which can lead to scrap or rework.

 AR is always up-to-date with the latest specifications and using AR in manufacturing can guide workers through every step of the process.
 It helps reduce assembly, machining and set up errors, improves efficiency, reduces scrap, and reduces operation time.
 The result is lower costs and higher quality.
 The factory/ manufacturing plant is equipped with various computers thanks to a CKS Global company.